 Making Jesus Real Award

 The latest Making Jesus Real Award was presented recently.
-The worthy recipient was one of our students, Jai Curtis, Year 3.
+The worthy recipient was one of our students, Samuel Sutton, Year 2.
 Congratulations!

 14 Millar Street